 Supreme Court Trade Ruling: What It Means for the Printing Industry

 A U.S. Supreme Court decision has redrawn the lines around presidential trade authority—an outcome with meaningful implications for the printing industry.
 On February 20, in a 6–3 ruling, the Court determined that President Donald Trump did not have authority under the International Emergency Economic Powers Act (IEEPA) to impose broad, country-specific tariffs.
 The majority found that it is unconstitutional for the president to unilaterally set and change tariffs because taxation power clearly belongs to Congress.
 As a result, several categories of “reciprocal” tariffs and certain import duties tied to fentanyl-related enforcement claims have been invalidated.
+The decision is narrowly focused on IEEPA.
+Tariffs imposed under other legal authorities (e.g., Sections 232 and 301) remain in effect and may be expanded.
+So, while the Court's decision has tightened the boundaries around presidential trade authority, this is not a near-term "all clear" on tariff costs.

-Lower Input Costs
+Input Costs

-Potential Refunds Improving Cash Flow
+Potential Refunds

-Greater Predictability
+Predictability

-The decision reinforces the authority of Congress to set tariff policy.
+The Supreme Court's decision reinforces the authority of Congress to set tariff policy.
 For an industry that makes multi-year investments in presses, finishing lines, and facility expansions, fewer abrupt policy shifts reduce risk and support long-term planning.
 For printers, predictability is not a luxury—it is essential to competitiveness.

-Strategic Impacts for Manufacturers and Suppliers
+Impacts for Manufacturers and Suppliers

 Tariffs Remain a Tool—With Clearer Guardrails

-In response to the Court’s decision, on February 21, President Trump announced that he would increase the global tariff rate from 10% to 15%, the maximum permitted under Section 122, effective immediately.
+The Court did not eliminate tariffs as a policy instrument.
+Rather, it clarified that sweeping trade measures require clearer statutory grounding.
+In response to the Court’s decision, on February 21, President Trump announced that he would increase the global tariff rate from 10% to 15%, the maximum permitted under Section 122.
 The Administration has indicated that it will use other legal authorities, like Section 301 of the Trade Act of 1974, to impose tariffs on countries individually based on their trade practices.
 The Administration could also expand the national security-related tariffs issued on various industries, like steel and aluminum, under Section 232 of the Trade Act of 1962.
 But those moves will take some time to prepare.

 The Industry Outlook